passcod/zarc/SPEC.md

 # Introduction

-Zarc is a file format specified on top of the [Zstandard Compression Format][Zstd Format], at this time version 0.4.0.
+Zarc is a file format specified on top of the Zstandard Compression Format aka RFC8878.

 Zarc is a toy file format: it has received no review, only has a single implementation, and is not considered mature enough for serious use.